gpjt/jobsboard/README.md

 ## Configuration ##

-Check out the source, then create four files in the root:
+Check out the source, then create four files in the jobsboard subdirectory (next to `settings.py`):

 `sitename_settings.py`:

     JOBS_BOARD_TITLE = "Jimbo's site for Python jobs" JOB_TYPE_DESCRIPTION = "Python Jobs"
     FOOTER_TEXT = "Some text to go at the bottom of every page"

+    ALLOWED_HOSTS = ["www.yoursite.com"]

 `email_settings.py`: